Snayff/econ_score_attack/dev/docs/game_bible/08_ui_ux_guidelines.md

 ## Implementation Guidelines
 - Use consistent button mapping across all systems
-- Maintain uniform color coding
+- Maintain uniform colour coding
 - Ensure all actions possible with any input method
 - Keep information density appropriate
 - Provide clear feedback for all actions
 - Progressive complexity in tutorial flow
 - Regular playtesting for intuitive use

-## Last Updated
-2025-05-04